aviorn36/GitLabJ-module/README.md

 Locally : Pass in environment variables (as mentioned below) and run locally.

-DockerImage : Build docker image and run with environment variables (as mentioned below).
+DockerImage : Build docker image and run with environment variables (as mentioned below).\

+(or use this to pull image : docker pull aviorn36/gitsyncmodule)

 Docker command :
 docker run -d \